-The resources compiled in this guide are extensive, covering material developed at dozens of institutions in a variety of contexts.
+The resources compiled in this guide are extensive, covering material developed at SAIC and dozens of institutions in a variety of contexts.
 Library staff are continually working with faculty and the Computer Resources and Information Technologies (CRIT) team to update this guide and are especially interested in ideas or best practices developed by SAIC faculty which directly address SAIC’s unique curriculum.
 Consider this a resource-in-progress, and reach out to us if you would like to participate in its development or have resources to share.

 In this guide, you’ll find information on both synchronous and asynchronous approaches to remote instruction.
-While both should be explored, we strongly urge all faculty to focus their attention on asynchronous instructional resources.
+While both should be explored, we strongly urge all faculty to build the foundation of online teaching from asynchronous instructional resources.
 Asynchronous instruction utilizes activities and work which do not depend upon faculty and students being in direct contact at any one particular time, including the meeting time assigned to the previous on-campus version of a course.
 For the time being, we must collectively set aside the notion that a class must meet together for three or six hours a day to function.

-Asynchronous approaches are far more congruent to the circumstances facing both students and faculty in Spring 2020.
+Asynchronous approaches are far more congruent to the circumstances facing both students and as we continue teaching online.
 As faculty develop revised and remote curriculum, consider those students who may:

 • now reside in time zones significantly different from Chicago and those of other students in class

 • have significantly fewer hours of time available for study as a result of shared living spaces and fewer communication resources

 • lack access to reliable, let alone high-speed, internet

 • face extreme economic pressure due to personal or familial job loss